Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Results

 Section \ref{sec:moments} revealed the changes in the moments of the steady-state along the warm branch, which could be linked to the physical mechanism of ice-albedo feedback.
-We now show that, consistent with the increase in variance and skewness of the NH SIC and Eq MST, their decorrelation time also increases.
-For this purpose, the sample Auto-Correlation Function (ACF) and Cross-Correlation Function (CCF) of these observables are calculated from the simulations presented in section \ref{sec:simulations} and shown in figure \ref{fig:ACF}.
-Note that, because the NH SIC and Eq MST are mostly anti-correlated, the absolute value of the CCF between NH SIC and the Eq MST is plotted in figure \ref{fig:ACF}(c).
+We now show that, consistent with the increase in variance and skewness of the NH SIC and Eq MST, the decay of their correlation functions also slows down.
+For this purpose, the sample Auto-Correlation Function (ACF) and Cross-Correlation Function (CCF) of these observables are calculated from the simulations presented in section \ref{sec:simulations}, according to (\ref{eq:corrTime}).
+The results are shown in figure \ref{fig:ACF} with a logarithmic scale for the $y$-axis to check for an eventual exponential decay of correlations.
+Note that, because the NH SIC and Eq MST are mostly anti-correlated, the absolute value of the CCF between the NH SIC and the Eq MST is plotted in figure \ref{fig:ACF}(c).

-From the rather piecewise linear dependence of the correlation functions with the lag, we observe that the decay of the correlation functions is in qualitative agreement with a sum of exponentials, as formulated in (\ref{eq:ccfDecomp}).
-The fact that the correlation functions in figure \ref{fig:ACF} show different decay rates depending on the choice of the observables is indicative that these observables project differently on the eigenvectors of the generator of the semigroup of transfer operators and its adjoint, predicted by (\ref{eq:ccfDecomp}).
-For example, that the auto-correlation functions for the NH SIC (fig. \ref{fig:ACF}.a) decay more slowly that the auto-correlation functions for the Eq MST (fig. \ref{fig:ACF}.b) suggests that the NH SIC projects more strongly on the part of the spectrum of the semigroup of transfer operators close to the imaginary axis than the Eq MST.
-Furthermore, no oscillatory behavior is found in the correlation functions, indicative that the leading rates in the exponentials must be real.
+Let us first note that the fact that the correlation functions in figure \ref{fig:ACF}.a-c show different decay rates depending on the choice of the observables is indicating that these observables project differently on the eigenvectors of the transfer operator.
+For example, the fact that the auto-correlation functions for the NH SIC (fig. \ref{fig:ACF}.a) decay more slowly that the auto-correlation functions for the Eq MST (fig. \ref{fig:ACF}.b) suggests that the NH SIC projects more strongly on the eigenvectors associated with unstable resonances close to the imaginary axis than the Eq MST.
+Furthermore, no oscillatory behaviour is found in the correlation functions, indicative that the leading reduced unstable resonances must be real.
 Note also the strong correlations between the NH SIC and the Eq MST figure \ref{fig:ACF}(c), in agreement with the PDFs of figure \ref{fig:PDFJOINT}.
-Most importantly, the correlation functions decay more and more slowly as the solar constant is decreased towards its critical value.